BudgieInWA/nomic-beginnings/RULES.md

 Rules of Play
 =============

-**101.** *immutable.* All players must always abide by all the rules then in effect, in the form in which they are then in effect.
-The rules in the Initial Set are in effect whenever a game begins.
-The Initial Set consists of Rules 101-116 (immutable) and 201-213 (mutable).
+**101.** *immutable.* All players must always abide by all the rules listed in the RULES.md file in the master branch of the Game Repository as it appears after the latest change made in the proper way.

 **102.** *immutable.* Initially rules in the 100's are immutable and rules in the 200's are mutable.
 Rules subsequently enacted or transmuted (that is, changed from immutable to mutable or vice versa) may be immutable or mutable regardless of their numbers, and rules in the Initial Set may be transmuted regardless of their numbers.